Brett Talley: Failed nomination to district court

 The nomination of Talley for a federal district court judgeship was noteworthy because Talley had never tried a case at the time of his nomination.
 Talley was unanimously rated "not qualified" by the American Bar Association's (ABA) Standing Committee on the Federal Judiciary.
 At the time the rating was issued, the ABA had only on two other occasions since 1989 unanimously rated a judicial nominee as "not qualified".
 Talley's nomination was also unusual because of his lack of experience (at the time of the nomination, he had practiced law for three years) and because he "displayed a degree of partisanship unusual for a judicial nominee" on his blog, in 2016 denouncing Hillary Clinton as "Hillary Rotten Clinton" and in 2013, after the Obama administration announced plans and proposals to address gun violence following the December 2012 Sandy Hook shooting, expressing support for the National Rifle Association.
 In February 2013 on his blog, Talley said that he "agree[d] completely with" a reader's "thoughtful response" which stated, "We will have to resort to arms when our other rights — of speech, press, assembly, representative government — fail to yield the desired results."

 While awaiting Senate confirmation, Talley failed to disclose that he was married to Ann Donaldson, the chief of staff to White House counsel Don McGahn.
 As part of his Senate confirmation, Talley was asked to identify family members and others who are "likely to present potential conflicts of interest," but he did not identify his wife.
 Talley also did not mention his wife when describing his contact with lawyers for the White House.
 She was a witness in special counsel Robert Mueller's investigation into Russian interference in the 2016 presidential election.
 Vanzetta Penn McPherson, a former magistrate judge for the Middle District, wrote an opinion editorial calling Talley unqualified for the position.

 On December 13, 2017, a White House official said that Talley had withdrawn his name from consideration.
 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, the White House renominated 21 of 26 federal judicial nominees who had been returned by the U.S. Senate.
 Talley was not among the 21 individuals who were renominated.

 Writings

 Talley has published three horror novels/novellas and two "true ghost stories"; in 2011, Talley's Lovecraftian horror novel That Which Should Not Be was a finalist for the Bram Stoker Award.
-Talley was part of The Tuscaloosa Paranormal Research Group, which investigated claims of paranormal phenomenon such as ghosts.
+Talley was part of The Tuscaloosa Paranormal Research Group, which investigated claims of paranormal phenomena such as ghosts.
 With TPRG co-founder David Higdon, he wrote the book Haunted Tuscaloosa about the group's investigations.